tttapa/py-build-cmake/examples/minimal/README.md

 ```sh
 python -m build .
 ```
-This will first package the source distribution, and then use that to build a binary wheel package for your platform.
+This will first package the source distribution, and then use it to build a binary wheel package for your platform.
 While building the wheel, py-build-cmake will invoke CMake to build your extension modules, and include them in the wheel.
-The resulting packages can be found in the dist folder.
+The resulting packages can be found in the `dist` folder.

 You could upload these packages to PyPI, as explained in https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives.